 I thought about only including historical fiction in my “haunting books” this year, but a few novels set in current times haunted me more—because their plots are so similar to what we see in the news all too often.
 These novels are Luckiest Girl Alive, by Jessica Knoll, This Is Where It Ends, by Marieke Nijkamp, and Truly Madly Guilty, by Liane Moriarty.

 Each of these books is haunting enough for a dark autumn night when the wind blows hard and you want to hole up inside with a wood fire.
 Just be sure there’s someone close by to comfort you when you finish, because the books themselves are disconcerting enough to make you rethink your worldview.

 WARNING: THERE ARE SOME SPOILERS IN THIS POST

-What’s the latest good book you’ve read?
+What’s the most haunting book you’ve read recently?